ethan-young/seccyd-wj-subtests/manuscript/README.md

 multiplication, division, and different combinations of each.
 The test also includes some geometry and trigonometry problems.
 Some items require logarithmic operations and calculus.
-The test contains 58 items and was administered at the 3<sup>rd</sup> and 5<sup>th</sup> grade assessments.
+The test contains 58 items and was administered twice: at the 3<sup>rd</sup> and 5<sup>th</sup>
+grade assessments.
 Higher scores indicate more mathematical/quantitative skill.

 **Memory for Names.** This subtest is an auditory-visual association test.
 It requires participants to learn a set of ‘space creatures’ and their names.
-After learning a set of creature-name pairs, participants must identify which in a set of nine creatures were just introduced and those previously in past sets.
+After learning a set of creature-name pairs, participants are presented with nine creatures and must identify which were just shown and which were shown previously.
 The test difficulty is controlled by (decreasing) increasing the create-name pairs presented in each set.
-The test contains 72 items and was administered at the 1<sup>st</sup> and 3<sup>rd</sup> grade assessments.
+The test contains 72 items and was administered twice: at the 1<sup>st</sup> and 3<sup>rd</sup> grade assessments.
 Higher scores indicate more visual-auditory association and long-term memory skill.

 **Incomplete Words.** This subtest measures the ability to listen to words containing missing phonemes and complete the word.
-The test contains 40 items and was administered at the 54 month and 1<sup>st</sup> grade assessments.
+The test contains 40 items and was administered twice: at the 54 month and 1<sup>st</sup> grade assessments.
 Higher scores indicate more auditory processing skill.

 **Memory for Sentences.** This subtest measures the ability to listen to and remember words, phrases, and sentences.
 The words, phrases, and sentences are played on an audio tape and participants must recall as many as possible.
-The test contains 32 items and was administered at the 54-month, 1<sup>st</sup> grade, and 3<sup>rd</sup> grade assessments.
+The test contains 32 items and was administered three
+times: at the 54-month, 1<sup>st</sup> grade, and 3<sup>rd</sup> grade
+assessments.
 Higher scores indicate more short-term memory skill.

 **Letter-word Identification.** This subtest measures reading and pronunciation ability.
 Participants must initially read letters and then words, which gradually increase in difficulty.
-The test contains 57 items and was administered at the 54-month, 1<sup>st</sup>, 3<sup>rd</sup>, and 5<sup>th</sup> grade assessments.
+The test contains 57 items and was administered four times: at the 54-month, 1<sup>st</sup>, 3<sup>rd</sup>, and 5<sup>th</sup> grade assessments.
 Higher scores indicate more verbal knowledge.

 **Word Attack.** This subtest measures the ability to pronounce unfamiliar words.
 Participants must read aloud phonetically logical but nonsense or infrequent words.
-It contains 30 items and was administered at the 1<sup>st</sup> and 3<sup>rd</sup> grade assessments.
+It contains 30 items and was administered
+twice: at the 1<sup>st</sup> and 3<sup>rd</sup> grade assessments.
 Higher scores indicate more auditory processing and linguistic structural analysis knowledge and skill.

 ![](figures/markdown/unnamed-chunk-3-1.png)

 ### Indicators of Harshness

 We measured environmental harshness in two ways.
-First, following previous studies using data from the SECCYD, we used income-to-needs ratio scores from 1, 6, 15, 24, 36, and 54-month assessments (Belsky et al., 2012; Hartman et al., 2018; Li et al., 2018; Sung et al., 2016;
+First, following previous studies using data from the SECCYD, we used family income-to-needs ratio scores from 1, 6, 15, 24, 36, and 54-month assessments (Belsky et al., 2012; Hartman et al., 2018; Li et al., 2018;
-Zhang et al., 2022).
+Sung et al., 2016; Zhang et al., 2022).
 We calculated a simple average of all income-to-needs scores across assessments to create an overall income-to-needs score (see <https://tinyurl.com/seccyd-wj-agg-income>
 for code).
+We reverse-scored income-to-needs mean scores to create a family income disadvantage score where higher values indicate more disadvantage.

-Second, we leveraged data from the 1990 Census about the broader economic and ecological context in a similar way to previous analyses of neighborhood-level economic conditions in the SECCYD (Bleil, Spieker, et al., 2021; Bleil, Appelhans, et al., 2021).
+Second, we used data from the 1990 Census about the broader economic and ecological context in a similar way to previous analyses of neighborhood-level socioeconomic conditions in the SECCYD (Bleil, Spieker, et al., 2021; Bleil, Appelhans, et al., 2021).
 Specifically, addresses were tracked for each participant over time.
 Each family address start and stop dates were recorded, geocoded, and linked to the 1990 decennial Census blocks.
 These blocks are the smallest Census-tracked geographical unit.
 For each Census block, sociodemographic data were extracted from the Census databases to measure neighborhood-level economic conditions for each participant.
-We extracted 5 variables: 1) percent of people living under the poverty line, 2) median household income, 3) Gini coefficients of income inequality based on income frequency data, 4) percent of unemployed individuals over 16 in the workforce, and the percent of occupied houses that were being rented.
-These neighborhood variables were standardized and then averaged to create a neighborhood poverty score for each home a participant lived in.
+We extracted five variables: 1) percent of people living under the poverty line, 2) median household income, 3) Gini coefficients of income inequality based on income frequency data, 4) percent of unemployed individuals over 16 in the workforce, and 5) the percent of occupied houses that were being rented.
+These neighborhood variables were standardized and then averaged to create a neighborhood socioeconomic disadvantage score for each home a participant lived in.
 Next, we averaged these neighborhood scores over time (up until the 54-month assessment).
 Thus, if a participant lived in two homes between birth and the 54-month assessment, neighborhood-level variables would be standardized and averaged within the first and second Census block, and then averaged between them.
-These scores served as neighborhood-level socioeconomic poverty scores where higher scores indicate higher rates of poverty, income-inequality, unemployment, and lower education (see
+These scores served as measures of neighborhood socioeconomic disadvantage where higher scores indicate higher rates of poverty, income-inequality, unemployment, lower education, and more rental housing (see
 <https://tinyurl.com/seccyd-wj-processing-census> for processing and
 <https://tinyurl.com/seccyd-wj-agg-census> for aggregation).

 ### **Indicators of Unpredictability**

 Environmental unpredictability is notoriously hard to define and measure (Young et al., 2020).
-Nonetheless, studies leveraging data from the SECCYD have used two approaches.
-The first is track and count family transitions, including changes in paternal figures living in the home, parental job transitions, and residential changes (Belsky et al., 2012;
-Hartman et al., 2018).
-The second approach is to quantify variability in repeated measures of harshness indicators (e.g., computing variance in income-to-needs across time).
+Studies leveraging data from the SECCYD have used two approaches.
+The first is track and count family transitions, including changes in paternal figures living in the home, parental job transitions, and residential changes (Belsky et al., 2012; Hartman et al., 2018).
+The second approach is to quantify variability in repeated measures of harshness indicators (e.g., computing variance in family income disadvantage across time).
 For example, Li and colleagues (2018) fit a linear model to each participants’ income-to-needs scores over time.
 Then, they computed the residual variance around participant-level linear trends in income-to-needs to create an income variability score.
 In the current study, we compute unpredictability scores using both approaches and extend the Li and colleagues (2018) approach to the neighborhood-level Census block data.

-To calculate a family transitions, we computed the number of paternal figure changes (father figures moving in and out of the home), mother and father (figure) job changes, and residential changes across 17 assessments from 1 to 54 months (Belsky et al., 2012; Hartman et al.,
+To calculate family transitions, we computed the number of paternal figure changes (father figures moving in and out of the home), mother and father (figure) job changes, and residential changes across 17 assessments from 1 to 54 months (Belsky et al., 2012; Hartman et al.,